ThinkBigAnalytics/AoaDemoModels/README.md

 # Cli tools

+Currently the cli tools are included in each repository which means you need to include in the repository creation (forking is the easiest).
+This is not desirable for many reasons.
+Instead, we should have all of these included in an aoa module in the relevant language which you can install and use the cli tools from there.
+This is tracked in [issue-78](https://github.com/ThinkBigAnalytics/AoaCoreService/issues/78).

 ## Running Models Locally
 To aid developing and testing the models setup in the AOA locally and in the datalab, we provide some useful cli tools to